 The storage and retrieval of display data is dependent on the content of the subaddress counter.
-Storage takes place only when the contents of the subaddress counter agree with the hardware subaddress.
-The hardware subaddress of the PCF8578, valid in mixed mode only, is fixed at 0000.
+Storage and retrieval take place only when the contents of the subaddress counter agree with the hardware subaddress at pins A0, A1, A2 and A3.